Know the Signs of Oral Cancer

-- Discoloured Patches: Look out for white, dark red, or unusual-coloured patches in your mouth or on your lips.
+- White, red, or unusual patches in your mouth or on your lips

 Prevention, Detection, and Treatment of Oral Cancer